Your Systems Engineers are Burning Out (and why it can be easy to miss)

 MSPs are often concerned about how long it takes new hires to become fully effective, and how fragile things feel when only a few people can handle complex environments.
 A simpler, standardised stack shortens that ramp and spreads capability more evenly across the team.

-Start by fixing your environment first
+Start by fixing your IT environment first

-If your engineers are tired, quieter than they used to be, or spending most of their time keeping complicated platforms alive, the problem may not be your people at all.
-It may be the environment you have asked them to live in.
+If your systems engineers are tired, quieter than they used to be, or spending most of their time keeping complicated platforms alive, the problem may not be your people at all.
+It may be the IT environment you have asked them to live in.

-Simplifying your stack is not just an operational decision.
+Simplifying your IT stack is not just an operational decision.
 It’s a people decision, and it protects margin, improves delivery and gives your team room to do their best work.

-Servers Australia’s infrastructure for MSPs is built with that in mind: standardised, scalable environments, predictable performance and local engineers who understand the pressures on your team.
+Servers Australia’s infrastructure for MSPs is built with that in mind: standardised, scalable cloud hosting environments, predictable performance and local engineers who understand the pressures on your team.
 If you’re looking at ways to reduce noise for your staff and give them a cleaner platform to build on, this is where that conversation can start.